esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getidentifier.md

 xPlayer.getIdentifier()
 ```

-This function returns the steam 64 hexadecimal identifier of the player.
+This function returns the Rockstar identifier used